telerik/fiddler-everywhere-docs/knowledge-base/live-traffic-pane.md

 ### Saving

 To save selected sessions, use the **Save** context menu option.
-The saved sessions will appear in the save **Sessions** tree to the left of the Fiddler Everywhere interface, and from there, you can later re-open, export, and share them.
+The snapshot of saved sessions will appear in the **Snapshots** tree to the left of the Fiddler Everywhere interface, and from there, you can later re-open, export, and share them.

 The option displays a **Save** prompt window.
 To save the desired sessions: